Guidance

 If you import commercial goods (merchandise in baggage) into Great Britain or Northern Ireland

-If you are eligible to make a simple online declaration instead and choose to do so, you will not be able to account for import VAT on your VAT Return.
+If you’re eligible to make a simple online declaration instead and choose to do so, you will not be able to account for import VAT on your VAT Return.

 Find out more about:

-If you have selected that you are accounting for import VAT on your VAT Return on your full import declaration, you will need to account for import VAT when you complete your VAT Return.
+If you use postponed VAT accounting on your full import declaration, you’ll need to account for import VAT when you complete your VAT Return.

 Published 27 July 2020